FoodTravel PH

 Keep an eye out for:

-• Group discounts: Traveling with family or friends?
+• Group discounts: Travelling with family or friends?
 Ask about group rates for multiple rooms.

 • Long-stay packages: Extended bookings (5+ nights) sometimes qualify for discounted nightly rates.